-This advanced course is designed for students wishing to further their knowledge of accounting to better prepare for college business programs, opening their own business, and/or to become an accounting clerk/assistant upon graduation from high school.
+This advanced course is designed for students wishing to further their knowledge of accounting for better preparing for college business programs or opening their own business and/or to become an accounting clerk or assistant upon graduation from high school.
 Topics include cost accounting, inventory, uncollectible and corporate accounting.
 This course meets the eligibility criteria toward the fourth credit in mathematics.
 Successful completion of this course may qualify students for college credit through articulation programs with postsecondary schools.
 See page 11 for details.

-Prerequisite: Successful completion of Accounting I Grades: 11, 12 (12104-Accounting)
+Prerequisite: Successful completion of Accounting I

+Grades: 11, 12 (12104-Accounting)